 That’s right.
-A frozen turkey will defrost perfectly in a functioning refrigerator in a week, even if it’s more than 20lbs.
-By then, you may find a little snow in the cavity, but that’s about it.
-After that, the turkey can actually be kept in the fridge at least another week without any risk of spoilage, so, even if you bought your frozen Turkey in the first week of November, you will have one less problem to solve when the fourth Thursday rolls around.
+A frozen turkey will defrost perfectly in a functioning refrigerator in a week, even if it’s more than 20 lbs.
+By then you may find a little snow in the cavity, but that’s about it.
+After that, the turkey can actually be kept in the fridge at least another week without any risk of spoilage.
+Even if you bought your frozen turkey in the first week of November you will have one less problem to solve when the fourth Thursday rolls around.

 Let me introduce you to my friend Tom.

-- Even though the legs are typically removed first, we are going to do the breasts instead.
-That’s why I have positioned the turkey in this way, and, assuming that you are right handed, it should be rotated just slightly to the right, as pictured.
+Even though the legs are typically removed first, we are going to do the breasts instead.
+That’s why I have positioned the turkey in this way.
 This will make the first cut really easy.

-- As you cut, the breast will slowly start to sag away from the carcass, exposing the joint, that you can just see in the bottom front of the pic, with a few strips of white sinew leading towards it.
+As you cut, the breast will slowly start to sag away from the carcass exposing the joint.